The Best Personal Loans in Arkansas for 2024

 US Bank customers can apply for loan amounts between $1,000 and $50,000, while non-US Bank applicants are limited to $25,000 at most.

 These loans have no origination fees or prepayment penalties.
-US Bank’s personal loans clearly disclose a minimum FICO credit score of 660 required to be considered for their loans.
+US Bank’s personal loans disclose a minimum FICO credit score of 660 required to be considered for their loans.
 This does not guarantee approval, though.

 Regions Bank’s personal loans are unsecured and offer a fixed interest rate.
 Interest rates appear competitive and you can get pre-approved in seconds.
 This allows you to check the interest rate you qualify for without impacting your credit.